Background

 The Miyawaki Method

-The micro forest method is derived from the work of Japanese botanist and ecologist Akira Miyawaki (1928 – 2021), who pioneered a style of forest creation in Japan known as the Miyawaki Method.
+The micro forest method is inspired by the work of Japanese botanist and ecologist Akira Miyawaki (1928 – 2021), who pioneered a style of forest creation in Japan known as the Miyawaki Method.

 Portrait of Akira Miyawaki in sunhat with trees in background.